Updated 01/24/2022: Reference to using as high a sampling rate and bit depth as possible.

 Microphone gain setting is important.
 Set it only high enough for ambient sound to be above any hiss in the electronics.
 This adjustment should be made in a quiet environment before show time, and then not changed.
 Too high a gain setting will limit dynamic range of the recording and increase the chances of clipping on loud audio peaks.
 Another technique to prevent clipping is to expose the mics to very loud sound and set the gain below the clipping threshold.
 Some mics may have only a high or low sensitivity choice - low will probably be best for all but quet acoustic performers.

 Making a recording from the best possible location is essential.
 The most perfect place is elevated 5 to 15 meters above the audience and directly in front of the stage.
 That is where the best stereo imaging is possible, and noise from individuals in the audience is several decibels below the music level from performers.
 This is most true at large rock concerts where the sound is amplified and delivered from large speaker arrays beside or above the stage.
 Do everything possible to place the microphones far from screaming, whistling, or loudly clapping people.
+Also, locate away from the venue PA system or where staff, help kiosks, or food vendors are located.
+Find a place high, clear, and undisturbed.

 A less than ideal location will present problems.
 For example, being too close to the speaker arrays can result in overdriven microphones.
 Being too far causes the sound to contain excess reverberation and audience noise.
 If the microphones are too close to the stage and out of the aim point of the speakers, the result is a capture of the performers bantering to each other, plus reverberant music without spatial clarity.
 So make every attempt to place the microphones where the sound is clean and strong, with minimal noise.

-An example of near perfect microphone placement is the 1999 performance of Neil Young during his acoustic tour in North America.
+An example of near perfect microphone placement is the March 20, 1999 Oakland performance of Neil Young during his acoustic tour in North America.
 Less than perfect?
 How about a microphone too close to chatty U2 fans during their 1992 Zoo TV tour.
 Two other examples show that placement on a stand near performers gives a signal advantage in small clubs where the audience is close to the stage.

 |Subject||Recording Device||Mic Placement||Levels|